RIVeR-Lab/spectrometer_drivers/README.md

 ### StellarNet
 #### Install Pyevn
-The spectrometer uses a compiled cpthon object which is only compatible with python 3.6.X Follow the instructions [Here](https://github.com/pyenv/pyenv), but do not modify the .bashrc file
+The spectrometer uses a compiled cpython object which is only compatible with python 3.6.X Follow the instructions [Here](https://github.com/pyenv/pyenv), but do not modify the .bashrc file
 ```
 pyenv install 3.6.7
 ```
-Take the path for installed python3.6 binary and use it as the shebang for `stellarnetdriver.py`.
+Take the path for installed python3.6 binary and use it as the shebang for `stellarnet_driver.py`.
 It should look something like:
 ```
 #!/home/river/.pyenv/versions/3.6.7/bin/python
 ```
+Add the following udev rule for the device:
+`sudo echo SUBSYSTEMS=="usb", ATTRS{idVendor}=="0bd7", ATTRS{idProduct}=="a012" GROUP="users", MODE="0666" >> /etc/udev/rules.d/50-myusb.rules `
+Refresh the rules system wide:

-Plug in StellarNet spectrometer (Blue Box) to USB port on BACK of PC.
-The LED on front will turn green when the system is ready to go.
-For additional SDK docuemntation, please reference this [pdf](https://www.stellarnet.us/wp-content/uploads/stellarnet_driver3-Documentation_v1.1.pdf).
+`sudo udevadm control --reload-rules && sudo udevadm trigger   ` Plug in StellarNet spectrometer (Blue Box) to USB port on BACK of PC.
+Without using ROS, run the following script:
+`sudo ./src/spectrometer_drivers/scripts/stellarnet/stellarnet_demo.py ` This will open up the device for use with the The LED on front will turn green when the system is ready to go.
+For additional SDK documentation, please reference this [pdf](https://www.stellarnet.us/wp-content/uploads/stellarnet_driver3-Documentation_v1.1.pdf).

 `rosrun spectrometer_drivers stellarnet_driver.py`
 ### Provided Topics